 Eared Grebe, Podiceps nigricollis

-The Eared Grebe is a rare winter visitor to Tennessee lakes, stopping briefly to rest and feed along its migratory route to the southwestern United States and Mexico, however some birds will winter in the state.
+The Eared Grebe is a rare winter visitor to Tennessee lakes, stopping briefly to rest and feed along its migratory route to the southwestern United States and Mexico.
+Some birds will winter in the state.

 Length: 13 inches